bertofurth/Seagate-Central-Utils/motion/README-motion.md

 The issue only seemed to occur when the motion service was being forced to stop and restart many times.
 I did not see this issue while "motion" was running in a stable and uninterupted manner.

+### USB port goes down with camera connected
+In some cases the USB port on the Seagate Central may not be able to supply enough power to support multiple USB cameras, or even a single USB camera with high power usage.
+An error message similar to the following may appear in the system logs.

+    usb usb1-port1: attempt power cycle

+In this case consider using a powered USB hub to provide power to the USB camera.

 ## Notes
 ### Optional patches for motion